mathjax/MathJax/docs/html/_sources/options/hub.txt

 .. describe:: styles: {}

-    CSS `selector: rules;` styles to be defined dynamically at startup time.
+    CSS styles to be defined dynamically at startup time.
+These are in the form `selector:rules` (see :ref:`CSS Style Objects
+    <css-style-objects>` for complete details).

 .. describe:: preJax: null and postJax: null